Installing a hot water system at home is essential to avoid chilly surprises during early winter mornings!

 1. Smell Of Gas

 If you notice any foul, gas-like odour, it is time to act fast!
 Turn off any gas sources and put off the flames if it is safe.
-Do not operate any electric switches or devices, and stay in a safe spot.
+Do not operate any electric switches or devices, and stay in a secure spot.
 After that, call a plumber or gas fitter immediately.

 2. Temperature Fluctuations